oracle-livelabs/apex/oci-document-understanding/0-introduction/0-introduction.md

 ## About this Workshop

-In the digital transformation era, businesses constantly seek innovative solutions to enhance their processes and maximize efficiency.
-Oracle APEX and Oracle Cloud Infrastructure (OCI) Document Understanding have emerged as powerful tools to streamline data extraction and processing.
+In the digital transformation era, businesses consistently seek innovative solutions to enhance their processes and maximize efficiency.
+Oracle APEX and Oracle Cloud Infrastructure (OCI) Document Understanding have emerged as powerful tools that streamline data extraction and document processing.

-In this workshop, you learn to integrate Oracle APEX with OCI Document Understanding, highlighting  steps to incorporate these technologies seamlessly into your workflow.
+In this workshop, you will learn how to integrate Oracle APEX with OCI Document Understanding, walking through the essential steps required to incorporate these technologies seamlessly into an intelligent workflow.

-Within this user-friendly app built with the Oracle APEX low-code platform, users effortlessly upload invoices by selecting the "Select an Invoice or Receipt" option.
-OCI Document Understanding then extracts form fields from the uploaded image or PDF file.
-With this functionality, users can streamline their expense management process with ease.
+Using a user-friendly application built with the Oracle APEX low-code platform, participants will upload invoices by simply selecting the “Select an Invoice or Receipt” option.
+OCI Document Understanding then automatically extracts key form fields from the uploaded image or PDF.
+This capability greatly simplifies and accelerates the expense management process.

-Once your document is processed, you will easily transition to a user-friendly page featuring the Cards Region, which displays critical information in an organized manner.
-Clicking on a card brings up a Pop-up Dialog page where you will find a clear comparison between your uploaded PDF and the output from OCI Document Understanding.
+Once a document is processed, the application transitions to a page that presents the extracted information using the Cards Region, offering a clean and organized view.
+Clicking on any card opens a Pop-up Dialog where users can visually compare the original PDF with the extracted data from OCI Document Understanding—making review and validation intuitive and efficient.

 Estimated Time: 1 hour 2 minutes